aplteam/Tatin/docs/FirstStepsWithTatin.md

 #### The build list

 The build list will be used to get all required packages into the workspace.
-This is how the build list looks so far:
+This is how the build list looks like so far:

 ```
 {